ARM-software/arm-trusted-firmware/docs/components/secure-partition-manager.rst

 capable of migrating, and the SPMC enforces this requirement.
 The SPMC allows a S-EL0 partition to accept a direct message from secure world and normal world, and generate direct responses to them.

-Memory sharing between and with S-EL0 partitions is supported.
-Indirect messaging, Interrupt handling and Notifications are not supported with S-EL0 partitions and is work in progress, planned for future releases.
 All S-EL0 partitions must use AArch64.
-AArch32 S-EL0 partitions are not
+AArch32 S-EL0 partitions are not supported.

-supported.
+Memory sharing, indirect messaging, and notifications functionality with S-EL0 partitions is supported.

+Interrupt handling is not supported with S-EL0 partitions and is work in progress.

 References
 ==========